oncleben31/oncleben31-cc/README.md

 *   Travis-ci
 *   Atom.io

-The blog is hosted on Github Pages in the repository [oncleben31/oncleben31-cc](https://github.com/oncleben31/oncleben31-cc)
+The Jekyll sources are on the repository [oncleben31/oncleben31-cc](https://github.com/oncleben31/oncleben31-cc) and the generated website is hosted with Github Pages in the repository [oncleben31/oncleben31.github.io](https://github.com/oncleben31/oncleben31.github.io)